SWolfMN78/Random_Dream-Ball/README.md

 - Fantasy name generators by http://www.fantasynamegenerators.com/

-## Cover page where you sign in as a new/returning player or brush up on the rules before entering the battle of a life time.
+### Cover page where you sign in as a new/returning player or brush up on the rules before entering the battle of a lifetime.
 ![initial start](/screenshots/coverscreen.png)

-## Team page here you choose your team and prepared for battle.
+### Team page here you choose your team and prepared for battle.
 ![initial start](/screenshots/teamEdit.png)

-## Battle page where all the fun begins choose your greatest player and begin the battle.
+### Battle page where all the fun begins choose your greatest player and begin the battle.
 ![initial start](/screenshots/Battle.png)